|Quick Facts: Cost Estimators|

-Cost estimators collect and analyze data in order to estimate the time, money, materials, and labor required to manufacture a product, construct a building, or provide a service.
-They generally specialize in a particular product or industry.
+Cost estimators collect and analyze data in order to estimate the time, money, materials, and labor required to make a product or provide a service.

 Cost estimators work mostly in offices, and some estimators also visit construction sites and factory assembly lines.
 Most work full time.

 Most cost estimators need a bachelor’s degree, although some workers with several years of experience in construction may qualify without a bachelor’s degree.